Hot Dog (Lou Donaldson album)

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated October 4, 1969, peaking at No. 158 during a six-week run on the chart.

+Critical reception

 The album was awarded 2 ½ stars in an AllMusic review by Steve Huey, who states:

 A wildly erratic slice of funky soul-jazz in keeping with Lou Donaldson's late-'60s commercial accessibility, Hot Dog isn't a total washout, but it's just as hit-and-miss [sic] as many of Donaldson's albums from the era (even if you are a fan of the style)...
 Hot Dog does have some worthwhile moments; it's just a pity the overall finished product isn't more consistent".